devenjarvis/sundew/README.md

 A new kind of testing framework for Python.

 > **Warning**
-> This project is barely even a proof-of-concept still and is not close to being ready for production use.
+> This project is a proof-of-concept still and is not close to being ready for production use.
 This warning will be updated/removed when that has changed!

 ## To-do